zetalabs/ezdns/README.md

 # ezdns

-Steps to add new subdomain reserve
+Steps to add new subdomain in nameserver

 1. edit /etc/bind/named.conf.local
 add zone configuration as following